Ahmed Khan (footballer)

-Ahmed Mohammed Khan (24 December 1926 – 27 August 2017) was an Indian footballer.
+Ahmed Mohammed Khan (24 December 1926 – 27 August 2017) was an Indian footballer who played as a forward.
 He participated in the 1948 and 1952 Summer Olympics.
 He was also vice-captain of India from 1949 to 1954.

+Khan, known for his ball controlling skills and creativity in forward position predominantly during his spell in East Bengal from 1949 to 1959, was later idolized by Indian international Chuni Goswami.